deliverybot/deliverybot.github.io/docs/guide/8-canary.md

   environment: production
 ```

+In this case we use the payload parameter to allow specifying custom variables
+that can be used in our deployment actions.
+This allows us to specify high level
+parameters and push them throughout the deployment pipeline.

 {% endraw %}

 ## Compatible integrations

-Follow the guides in these integrations below for implementing real
+Follow the guides in these integrations below for implementing canary
 deployments.

-{% for integration in site.data.integrations %}
+{%- for integration in site.data.integrations %}
-{% if integration.labels contains "CANARY"%}
+{%- if integration.labels contains "CANARY"%}
 - [{{ integration.name }}](/docs/integrations/{{integration.id}})
-{% endif %}
+{%- endif %}
-{% endfor %}
+{%- endfor %}